 St. Louis City and County Divide Contributes to Misleading Statistics

 St. Louis is set up differently than many other US cities where the county is not included in the statistics for the city.
 Therefore, this distorts crime statistics in national surveys as the much safer county areas are not included.
-St. Louis is just as safe, if not safer, than most other top 25 cities in the United States.
+St. Louis is just as safe, if not safer than most other top 25 cities in the United States.

 For context, the “city” of St. Louis is 66 square miles with a population of about 300,000.
 The St. Louis metro area is made up of nearly 3 million people.
-Therefore, these statistics you read about only represent 10 percent of the St. Louis metro area’s population.
+Therefore, the statistics you read about St. Louis City only represent 10 percent of the St. Louis metro area’s population.

-For comparison, other cities in the Midwest similar to St. Louis are much larger including Kansas City (315 sq mi), Chicago (227 sq mi), Oklahoma City (603 sq mi), Nashville (475 sq mi), and Memphis (317 sq mi).
-If St. Louis County (523 sq mi) was included along with St. Louis City (66 sq mi) the crime statistics would look much different.
+For comparison, other cities in the Midwest similar to St. Louis are much larger, including Kansas City (315 sq mi), Chicago (227 sq mi), Oklahoma City (603 sq mi), Nashville (475 sq mi), and Memphis (317 sq mi).
+If St. Louis County (523 sq mi) were included and St. Louis City (66 sq mi), the crime statistics would look much different.

-Why pay a half million dollars or more for a two bedroom condo in a high cost of living area when you can get a beautiful house in an awesome neighborhood for the same price in St. Louis?
-Here are several other reasons why I believe that St. Louis is up and coming and a great place to raise a family.
+Why pay a half-million dollars or more for a two-bedroom condo in a high-cost-of-living area when you can get a beautiful house in an excellent neighborhood for the same price in St. Louis?
+Here are several other reasons why St. Louis is up-and-coming and a great place to raise a family.

 1) Awesome Family-Friendly FREE Attractions

 I know that a few free attractions don’t make or break a city, but these are places that would likely cost a family of four well over $100 in admission in other cities.
-Since this is a personal finance blog, low cost activities will certainly be an area of focus.
+Since this is a personal finance blog, low-cost activities will undoubtedly be an area of focus.
 Below are five awesome activities that families can do for free.

 Our four-year-old has developed a love of animals as a result.
-We were in San Diego a couple years ago, which has one of the other best zoos in the country, and their ticket prices were $55 per person.
+We were in San Diego a couple of years ago, which has one of the other best zoos in the country, and their ticket prices were $55 per person.
 We get to enjoy a similar zoo in St. Louis for FREE.

-It’s located right in the middle of a residential area, so you’ll be casually driving down the street and look over only to see zebras, buffalo, and other animals you wouldn’t usually see within a densely populated area.
-Kids have the chance to feed the goats, ride the carousel, pet a camel, and much more.
+It’s located in the middle of a residential area, so you’ll be casually driving down the street and looking over only to see zebras, buffalo, and other animals you wouldn’t usually see in a densely populated area.
+Kids can feed the goats, ride the carousel, pet a camel, and much more.

 2) Emerging Startup Job Market and Leader in Female Entrepreneurship

 St. Louis’s low cost of living is attractive to start-up companies.
-St. Louis seems to constantly show up in articles such as this one by Forbes that highlights the start-up culture in St. Louis.
-When you consider that business costs are 57 percent higher in a high cost of living city like San Francisco compared to St. Louis, why not give St. Louis a chance?
+St. Louis seems to constantly show up in articles such as this one by Forbes that highlight the start-up culture in St. Louis.
+When you consider that business costs are 57 percent higher in a high cost of living city like San Francisco than in St. Louis, why not give St. Louis a chance?

 3) Hot Real Estate Market Yet Affordable Housing Costs

-The St. Louis real estate market doesn’t typically see huge price swings.
-During the great recession, the St. Louis market definitely felt the pain of the downturn, but it was nothing like what was seen in some coastal cities where prices dropped by half or even more.
+The St. Louis real estate market doesn’t typically see substantial price swings.
+During the great recession, the St. Louis market felt the pain of the downturn, but it was nothing like what was seen in some coastal cities where prices dropped by half or even more.

-Even with the hot real estate market here in the first half of 2019, the median home price in the St. Louis metro remains very reasonable at $157,000.
+Even with the hot real estate market here in 2021, the median home price in the St. Louis metro remains very reasonable at $166,000.
 When you compare this to other major cities, St. Louis remains one of the most affordable cities in the country.

 4) Outstanding Existing Parks and Developing Greenways

 Forest Park is one of the most beautiful urban public parks in the United States.
 In 2016 it was voted the #1 city park in the United States.
-Forest Park attracts 13 million visitors a year making it the sixth most visited park in the United States.
+Forest Park attracts 13 million visitors a year, making it the sixth most visited park in the United States.

 5) Great Family-Friendly Sports Town

-The truth is that St. Louis made every effort to keep the team in our city, but moving the team to Los Angeles basically doubled the value of the franchise overnight.
-If you ever want to get me fired up bring up this topic and I’ll tell you all about it.
+The truth is that St. Louis made every effort to keep the team in our city, but moving the team to Los Angeles doubled the franchise’s value overnight.
+If you ever want to get me fired up, bring up this topic, and I’ll tell you all about it.

-Last but not least, St. Louis is in the running to get a Major League Soccer (MLS) expansion team.
-Fingers crossed this will happen because St. Louis is a great soccer town.
-Most kids grow up playing soccer and at least know the game somewhat well.
-Having a MLS team would be a great addition to our city.
+Last but not least, St. Louis will be getting a Major League Soccer (MLS) expansion team in 2023.
+They are also currently building a new stadium in downtown St. Louis.
+Most kids grow up playing soccer and know the game somewhat well.
+So having an MLS team will be a great addition to our city.